Why Do Dogs Get Embarrassed After a Haircut?

 Since dogs can’t tell us how they feel, we infer their emotions by watching their body language.
 Some dogs inherit and/or learn ‘appeasement’ signals, such as yawning and head-turning, which may be described by humans as being embarrassed.”

-Most dog owners believe their dogs definitely feel embarrassed.
+Most dog owners believe their dogs feel embarrassed.

 Why Do Dogs Act Weird After a Haircut?

 After your furry pal comes home from the grooming station and/or a haircut, it may begin to behave differently.
 Your dog might hide from you, look annoyed, and even seem angry at times!
-Some dogs may actually feel uncomfortable from their visit to the doggy salon.
+Some dogs may feel uncomfortable during their visit to the doggy salon.

 Here are a few explanations of why your dog acts a bit strange after a haircut.